 4. Donate or recycle old electronics

 Recycling old electronics is important for the environment and sustainability.
 Electronics contain valuable materials like plastic, glass and metals that require a lot of energy to produce.
-Offices can help conserve resources, prevent pollution and reduce the need for mining new materials by recycling e-waste.
+Offices can help conserve resources, prevent pollution, and reduce the need to mine new materials by recycling e-waste.

 Office authorities can contact local waste management or community centres to donate or recycle electronics.
 This simple effort can also create jobs and improve technology accessibility.
 Donating or recycling old electronics can be a great idea to make an office more environmentally friendly.